ippontech/iroco2/docs/deployment/guide.md

 ## Backup & Restore

 The RDS databases that are created by the terraform modules are automatically backed up using AWS RDS snapshot.
 If needed you can follow this step by [step guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-rds.html) from AWS to restore it.

+## Costs

+> **Note:** The costs of running IroCO2 are not covered by Ippon Technologies.
+You will be responsible for the costs of running the solution.

+_We have designed the solution to work only during working hours._

+The estimated cost of running IroCO2 in AWS is around $100 per month.
+This is a rough estimate and can vary based on your specific use case.

+There is no licence cost, the software is free to use.